loveklss/ctrlp-tags/README.md

 	Bundle 'konkashaoqiu/ctrlp-tags.git'
 	Bundle 'konkashaoqiu/vim-tools.git'

-the vim-tools include some function, ctrlp-tags depend on them,so your need to install it
+the vim-tools include some functions, ctrlp-tags depend on them,so you need to install it.

 useage
 ==========